 - With France’s large variety of yogurts or yogurt-like products:

 – on “fromage blanc” (a fermented milk product)

 – on plain yogurt (instead of buying the yogurts with the fruit already added at the bottom)

 – on “faisselle” ( another fermented milk product)

 - With crepes and waffles as a snack or dessert.
-They’re very popular with children.
+(These are very popular with children).